|Frequently Asked Questions About DNA Tribes® STR Genetic Ancestry Analysis

 Yes.
 Genetic ancestry analysis requires many data points, consisting of both informative DNA markers and robust

 population reference data.
-DNA Tribes analysis uses a powerful set of industry standard DNA markers relied on by
+DNA Tribes® analysis uses a powerful set of industry standard STR markers relied on

-regions sharing unique genetic patterns.
-DNA Tribes customers receive the most comprehensive and detailed
+genetic patterns.
+DNA Tribes® customers receive the most comprehensive and detailed genetic ancestry analysis

-genetic ancestry analysis currently available based on our STR database of more than 1,000 world populations.
+currently available based on our STR database of more than 1,200 world populations.

-DNA Tribes 22 and 26 Marker Test results include a comprehensive comparison that identifies all world regions
+DNA Tribes® 26 Marker Test results include a comprehensive comparison that identifies all World Regions

 where your STR profile is shared, as well as how well your STR profile fits among members of each of these